zurichat/zc_plugin_youtube_music_video/README.md

 > ## Repo Setup

 <p align="justify">
-To setup the repo, first fork and clone the Zurichat YouTube Music, then clone the forked repository to create a copy on the local machine.
+To setup the repo, first fork the Zurichat YouTube Music, then clone the forked repository to create a copy on the local machine.
 </p>

     $ git clone git@github.com:pauline-banye/music_video.git